The LabKey data processing pipeline

 The pipeline that is installed with a standard LabKey installation runs on a single computer.
 Since the pipeline's search and analysis operations are resource-intensive, the standard pipeline is most useful for evaluation and small-scale experimental purposes.

 For institutions performing high-throughput experiments and analyzing the resulting data, the pipeline is best run in a distributed environment, where the resource load can be shared across a set of dedicated servers.
-Setting up the LabKey pipeline on a server cluster currently demands some customization as well as a high level of network and server administrative skill.
+Setting up the LabKey pipeline to leverage distributed processing demands some customization as well as a high level of network and server administrative skill.
 If you wish to set up the LabKey pipeline for use in a distributed environment, contact LabKey